Getting Started with MaxTAF

 Parameters:

-Then you need to specify if the rows inside data driven file are to be treated and run as parallel test cases:
+Then you need to specify if the rows inside data driven file are to be treated and run as parallel cases:

 mx.datadriven.runtype=parallel